Pole Barn Construction Outlook for 2023

 Now for some not-so-good news.

-This should come as no surprise -- labor shortages have been part of doing business during most of the pandemic.
+This should come as no surprise – labor shortages have been part of doing business during most of the pandemic.
 In 2022, the year started off with industry experts estimating a 650,000 gap in the workforce.
 It's poised to continue as older members of the existing workforce start to retire throughout the next decade.
+Analysts predict the industry will need to attract an additional 342,000 workers in addition to normal hiring to meet demand.

 What does this mean?
 That's simple.